 In fact, cataract surgery may (at times) even lower high intraocular pressure, making it a great option for those with glaucoma.

 Furthermore, it may be possible for the eye surgeon to perform a minimally-invasive glaucoma surgery during cataract surgery.

 If a patient with glaucoma undergoes cataract surgery, it is vital to closely adhere to the post-surgical instructions for optimal safety.
 Internal eye pressure can rise during or in the hours following cataract surgery.

-If you have glaucoma and are interested in undergoing cataract surgery, schedule an appointment with The Lasik and Cataract Surgery Center at Silicon Valley Eye Physicians today. will offer you a comprehensive eye health evaluation to identify any risks (such as glaucoma) that could rule out surgery.
+If you have glaucoma and are interested in undergoing cataract surgery, schedule an appointment today.
+We'll offer you a comprehensive eye health evaluation to identify any risks (such as glaucoma) that could rule out surgery.